-- Check operation of bellows. - 2.
-Visually inspect bellows for evidence of cracks, punctures, deterioration, or chafing.
+- 1. Check operation of bellows. - Visually inspect bellows for evidence of cracks, punctures, deterioration, or chafing.
 Replace the bellows if damage is evident. - 3.
-With the primary air system at normal operating pressure (95 - 125 psi (655 - 860 kPa)), coat all suspension air line connections and bellow mounting areas with a water and soap solution.
+With the primary air system at normal operating pressure (95 125 psi (655 860 kPa)), coat all suspension air line connections and bellow mounting areas with a water and soap solution.
 Bubbles will indicate an air leak, and none is permissible.
 Repair or replace defective parts.

 Note: If air spring is removed from vehicle, bellows can be lightly inflated and submerged in water to detect any leakage.
-If leakage is detected, replace bellow.
+If leakage is detected, replace bellows.

-Warning: To prevent personal injury, do not apply more than 10 psi (69 kPa) air pressure with the air spring unmounted.
+Warning: To prevent personal injury, do not apply more than 10 psi (69 kPa) air pressure to the unmounted air spring.